-Shortly after that, my husband began working in Poland.
-Uncertain about what Poland and that job would be like, we both spent a lot of time commuting back and forth for a year.
-That was exhausting and crazy.
-Six months later, I left family, friends, and a job that I loved behind and joined my husband full-time in Poznan, Poland.
-That was the beginning of my second blog, Polish Housewife – the story of our adventures in Poland and travels around Europe.
+Eighteen months later, I left family, friends, and a job that I loved behind to take up residence full-time in Poznan, Poland.
+That was the beginning of my second blog, Polish Housewife – the story of my adventures in Poland and travels around Europe.

 In 2014, I combined my two Blogger blogs into one WordPress site with the idea of becoming a more professional blogger.
 I kept the Polish Housewife name because it was shorter; it just made a better url.
-Here you find our culinary and cultural adventures, in Poland, the rest of Europe and at home in the United States.
+Here you find my culinary and cultural adventures, in Poland, the rest of Europe, and at home in the United States.

-Because Ed was working with the Polish govenment to train their F-16 pilots, we both, with a good deal of paperwork and bureaucracy, were given permission to live in Poland for an extended time, but I did not have permission to work.
+Since I accompanied someone working in Poland, with a good deal of paperwork and bureaucracy, I was given permission to live in Poland for an extended time, but I did not have permission to work.
 That was one of my toughest adjustments, being without a job.

-Not that I have always worked during our married life.
-I was a stay at home mom for many years, working on my bacherlor’s degree in night classes.
+Not that I have always worked.
+I was a stay at home mom for many years, working on my bachelor’s degree in night classes.
 This time, as the trailing spouse (a phrase used in the expat corporate world), I decided I would learn as much as possible about Polish cuisine, following friends into their kitchens, chatting with waiters and chefs in restaurants.
-I expecially loved learning about the family stories and holiday traditions that revolve around food.
+I especially loved learning about family stories and holiday traditions that revolve around food.

-As I mentioned, neither of our families is Polish, and today, I write almost exclusively about Polish food.
+As I mentioned, my family is not Polish, and today, I write almost exclusively about Polish food.
 I suppose some might say that’s cultural appropriation, but Polish friends have thanked me.
 Polonia friends have thanked me for reminding them of their home.
 Friends living in Poland have thanked me for sharing my love of Poland with the rest of the world, calling me Poland’s best ambassador.

 What Readers Say about Polish Housewife